Listed in: Psychology, as PSYC-208

 Matthew Schulkind (Section 01)

-Requisite: PSYC 122 or equivalent.
+Requisite: PSYC 122, PSYC 135, or equivalent.
 Limited to 18 students.
-Fall and spring semesters: Professor Schulkind.
+Offered spring semester: Professor Schulkind.